 Hemisphere is the story of an impossible journey, told in verse, which circumnavigates the politics of interaction between people, places and poetry.
 On a chaotic round trip from the Hebrides across the north Atlantic, Canada, Alaska and Siberia, the poem invites reflection on government and nationality, geography, language and ‘post-truth’, fertility, decay, and imagination.
 Hemisphere is published as a 48-page ‘short book’, with illustrations by artist Abi Goodman; you can order the book securely by clicking on the relevant PayPal button above.
 Click here to read the first section of Hemisphere.
+‘Confessions of a virtual tourist’, a short essay reflecting on the development of Hemisphere, can be found here.
 Watch Pete Green’s short film for Hemisphere below:

 You can read an extract from Sheffield Almanac here.
 The ‘cultural narrative’ of Sheffield, and its efforts to reimagine (or rebrand) itself as a ‘city of making’ in a post-industrial era, is the focus of a recent essay by Green.
 Click here to read ‘Model City’ on the Longbarrow Blog.